Aracho1/cv/README.md

 #### Everyone tells me I'm great to work with!

 - The most consistent feedback I got from my ex-bosses and colleagues was that they love working with me because I am collaborative, accountable and professional.
-- I am proactive as well as patient, and by nature I love helping people, both in professional and personal settings.
+- I am both proactive and patient, and having this balance makes me a great collaborator.
+And by nature, I love helping people, both in professional and personal settings.

 #### I'm an efficient and proactive learner